kuhn-ruess/cmdbsyncer-docs/docs/enterprise/index.md

 If the enterprise package is not installed — or its license is missing or invalid — CMDBsyncer continues to run as the Community Edition.
 Enterprise-only hooks silently fall back to no-ops.

+!!! tip "Getting started"
+    [Installation and License](installation.md) walks through installing the package, placing the license file, and verifying that it took effect.

 ## Enterprise Features

 | Feature                   | Details                                                                  |